tessamcdonnel/STAT-217-R-Course/chapter3.md

 # Load the mosaic package

-# Use the favstats() function to explore weight in the cdc dataset
+# Use the favstats() function to explore weight in the cdc data set

-# Use the favstats() function to explore height in the cdc dataset
+# Use the favstats() function to explore height in the cdc data set

-# Use the favstats() function to explore age in the cdc dataset
+# Use the favstats() function to explore age in the cdc data set

 ```